uclchem/SpectralRadex/README.md

+# SpectralRadex
+A python library that serves two purposes:

+- Run RADEX directly from python
+- Create model spectra from RADEX outputs

+A number of libraries exist for the first purpose.
+However, most either launch the RADEX compiled binary as a subprocess or wrap the original code.
+In the former case, the creating of subprocesses can interfere with many Python multiprocessing methods.
+In the latter, running multiple models simultanously can be problematic due to the use of F77 common blocks in RADEX.

+SpectralRadex uses F2PY to compile a version of RADEX written in modern Fortran, most importantly dropping the use of common blocks.
+As a result, running a RADEX model creates no subprocesses and can be parallelized.

+## Spectral Modelling
+The library also includes functions for producing model spectra from the RADEX results.
+RADEX provides the optical depth at line centre and the excitation temperature of each molecular transition and these are used to calculate the line profile assuming gaussian line profiles in velocity.
+This has been benchmarked against CASSIS and provides a useful way to perform this modelling through python.

+## Spectral Modelling Formalism

 Radex solves the radiative transfer problem without assuming LTE and then provides various line properties.
 Two of those properties are key:
     1. The excitation temperature of each line
     2. The optical depth at line centre